What is arthritis?

 See your primary care provider.
 He or she may help you manage your symptoms or refer you to a specialist.

-Dr. Satish Solanki is accepting new patients at Bronson Internal Medicine & Rheumatology in Battle Creek and Marshall.
+Dr. Satish Solanki is accepting new patients at Bronson Rheumatology Specialists in Battle Creek and Marshall.
 Call (269) 979-6333 to schedule an appointment.